 Procedures should be in line with local and national requirements and should be clearly documented.
 They should, as a minimum, ensure the security:

-Data transmission and storage;
+Data transmission and storage (e.g. Cyber Security);

 VTS personnel; and

 VTS buildings and structures.

 Procedures should reflect any involvement of the VTS with the PFSP (Port Facility Security Plan) as per the International Ship and Port facility Security Code (ISPS).